SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When you write a simple single-target app,
-the code in your app is typically self-contained,
+the code in your app is typically self-contained within the app,
-and does not need to be made available outside of the app's own module.
+and does not need to be made available outside of the app's module.
 The default access level of “internal” already matches this requirement,
 and means that you do not need to specify a custom access level if you do not wish to.

 Indeed, it is possible to write an entire single-target app
 without ever specifying an explicit access level in your code.
 You may, however, wish to mark some parts of your code as “private”
-in order to hide their implementation details from other code within your app's own module.
+in order to hide their implementation details from other code within the app's module.

 .. note::